 Schedules are determined by the master's internship coordinator with the collaboration of all of the interns.
 The center is open 8-5 Monday, Thursday, and Friday and 8-6 Tuesday and Wednesday.
 We attempt to coordinate schedules to cover all hours that the center is open.
 Trainees are on site 3 days per week, either Monday/Wednesday/Friday or Tuesday/Thursday/Friday.
 It is necessary for all interns to be at CCS on Fridays from 8a-5p for case staffing and group supervision.
 There is some flexibility in the schedule, if necessary, as long as there is a available office space.

-In addition to the clinical work, outreach is an important aspect of the training program and all trainees are assigned to an outreach team each semester.
+In addition to the clinical work, outreach is an important aspect of the training program.
 Outreach programs occur during both the work day and evenings.
 It is expected that all interns will participate in several outreach programs over the course of the year, with 2-3 programs per semester during evening hours.